-resources.
-This transformation did not seriously involve the miners, because the mines worked as individual communities and they were relatively isolated in the mountains.
-Normally, the miners societies focused on their industry and its commercial benefits by keeping the natives at a distance, and the miners were mainly concentrated at several separated localities.
-Therefore, the immigrants activate in mine exploitation and their penetration could have different social consequences, which might have been beyond the view of the Qing government.
-According to archives, the miners maintained a friendship with the natives, but the miner societies had become the motivated agency to mobilize more and more conflicts with the Qing government when the mining industry shrank.
-Many mining populations also converted to agriculturalists.
+Qing government.
+According to archives, the miners maintained a friendship with the natives, but the mining societies had become the motivated agencies to mobilize more and more conflicts with the Qing government when the mining industry began to fail.
+Many mining populations converted to agriculture.
 Then more conflicts were created with native agriculturalists.
-Therefore, the frontier formation through the integration of chieftains into counties not only created prefectures like Puer, and counties like Mainning, but also extended the border between "exterior" and "interior" to the banks of the Mekong River and the mountains, with the extension of everyday interaction between the natives and the Han settlers.
+Therefore, the frontier formation through the integration of chieftains into counties not only created prefectures like Puer, and counties like Mainning, but also extended the border between 'exterior' and 'interior' to the banks of the Mekong River and the mountains, with the extension of everyday interaction between the natives and the Han settlers.

-Gaitu guiliu: Integration of Dai chieftains into official counties
+Gaitu guiliu: integration of Dai chieftains into official counties

 The Mekong River (lancang jiang) crosses central and southern Yunnan and links the prefectures of Shunning and Puer, and the chieftain areas of Mengmian (Mianning), Mengmeng, Menglian and Cheli (Sipsongpanna) into a chain.
 Before the 1720s, the borders between the Dai chieftains and the official counties was still along the line of Yun county crossing the Mekong River in central Yunnan to the Mountains of Wuliang and Ailao, along the Red River to the Vietnam border.
-Along the southern parts of this line, from west to east, there were the Dai chieftains of Mengmian (the name changed to Mianning after reforms in 1747, and it is Lincang city today), Zhenyuan and Jinggu.
+Along the southern parts of this line, from west to east, there were the Dai chieftains of Mengmian (the name changed to Mianning after the reforms of 1747, and it is Lincang city today), Zhenyuan and Jinggu.
 To the south of these chieftains, there were some small basins which were branches of the Cheli chieftain, in the Simao area.
 In general, this area could be simply defined as the southern hinterland of the Ailao Mountains.
 The Qing government mainly extended its administrative county system from the 1720s to the 1740s in this region.
 After that, a new border between Mengmian county and the chieftain of Mengmeng was set.
-Then, along the Mekong River to the Cheli chieftain (see map) was regarded as the military border to defend the mountain people who were drawn from the interior counties.
+Then, along the Mekong River to the Cheli chieftain (see Map 1) was regarded as the military border to defend the mountain people who were drawn from the interior counties.
 This extended border separated southern Yunnan into two parts: the newly established counties as the newly integrated interior; and the exterior Dai chieftains up to Burma, including the Dai chieftains of Gengma, Shuangjiang, Menglian and Cheli.
 Some more remote Dai chieftains were regarded as symbolically attached by Qing officials, due to their very loose ties with officials in the interior prefectures and counties like Puer and Shunning or Yongchang.